Tectonic related parameters#

 Note

-In addition, it is possible to define variable lithospheric elastic thicknesses by using the temap key below where specific maps could be added through time during the run.
+In addition, it is possible to define a spatially-variable (and time-varying) lithospheric elastic thickness with the temap key below, where specific maps can be added through time during the run.
+This works with both 'fem' and 'global' methods (for 'fem' the varying \(T_e\) is still a single linear solve).

 Declaration example: